-- 1. Dual Channel mode cannot be enabled if only one DDR3 memory module is installed. - When enabling Dual Channel mode with two memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used for optimum performance.
+- 1. Dual Channel mode cannot be enabled if only one DDR3 memory module is installed. - When enabling Dual Channel mode with two memory modules, it is recommended that memory of the same capacity, brand, speed, and chips be used.

 1-5 Installing an Expansion Card